luptior/pyDcop/README.md

 DPOP, MGM, etc.) and allows you to develop your own algorithms.

 pyDCOP runs on python >= 3.6.

+I edited thsi package to study the communication between agents.
+Now in active development.

 Documentation is hosted on [ReadTheDoc](https://pydcop.readthedocs.io)